Getting a Car Loan

-Also, watch out for scams.
 One common scam is called the Yo-Yo.
 A few days or weeks after the car is purchased, the unscrupulous car dealer calls the buyer back to the lot.
-He claims that the loan financing has fallen through, and the buyer will need to pay more cash or get a loan with a higher interest rate.
+The dealer claims that the loan financing has fallen through, and the buyer will need to pay more cash or get a loan with a higher interest rate.
 Some dealers may also try to keep the buyer’s down payment.
 However, the buyer has a legal right to request that the original deal be “unwound” if the financing falls through, and that all of their money be refunded.

 Another tactic involves loading up the loan financing contract with expensive options.
 These include theft deterrent systems, vehicle service contracts, extended warranties, extra insurance to cover loan payments if the vehicle is involved in an accident, and even credit life insurance and disability insurance policies for the buyer.
 These unnecessary items can cost buyers a lot of money over the life of their loan.